lukemesiti/AWTH/README.md

 # Assumptions

 - Validation.
 The brief stated that the name input should be at least 3 characters.
 I decided to also put an upper limit of 100 characters on all inputs.
 I thought this was a realistic limit.
 In a real world situation I would discuss this with the relevant people in my team, either product/design and/or backend developer.
+- Brand.
+For the hypothetical Broccoli & Co. company I have made the assumption that their target audience is 25 - 35 year olds and they are wanting to represent themselves a young, vibrant and joyful.